Guided accumulation of active particles by topological design of a second-order skin effect

-The time scale $\tau$ and the conditional probabilities are extracted from our experimental data in Supplementary Information~\ref{app:theory}.
-We obtain $(t_1, t_2, t_+, t_-) \approx (0.13,0.20,0.52,0.15)$.
+The time scale $\tau$ and the conditional probabilities are extracted from our experimental data in Supplementary Discussion~1. $\tau$ is roughly ten seconds and since it depends on various factors, from the concentration of chemicals to illumination, in practice we compute its probability distribution for each experiment.
+Also, we obtain $(t_1, t_2, t_+, t_-) \approx (0.13,0.20,0.52,0.15)$.
 The large ratio $t_+/t_-$ shows the motion is unidirectional on the horizontal axis and $t_2/t_1 \approx 1.5 \neq 1$ confirms that we can explore the difference between trivial and topological devices.

-\subsection{{Topological} chiral edge motion}
+\subsection{Topological chiral edge motion}

 We first use the post-selection technique to explore the edge dynamics of an ensemble of trajectories synchronized to start either at the top left or the bottom right corners (see Fig.~\ref{fig:experiment}g).
 We select 281 trajectories, of about 17 minutes each, for the trivial device, and 327 trajectories, of about 16 minutes each, for the topological case.